 For the maximum experience in group lessons please be dressed and ready to skate at least 10 minutes prior to class, visit the restroom or talk to the instructor before lessons begin.
 With only 45 minutes of instruction, every minute counts.
 Missing the beginning of lessons will result in slower progress.

 Since children of all ages are easily distracted, we ask parents and friends to watch from the stands or Mezzanine.
 Please wait to take pictures of your child until the end of the session and ask the instructor for permission.
 Flash photography is a distraction and a hazard for other skaters and instructors.

 All programs will be cancelled when Athens County issues a Level 3 weather advisory.
 These programs will have a make-up date.

 Program Registration Policies

 1 All skaters/parents must complete a liability waiver prior to taking the ice.

-2 Parents must be present through the duration of lesson time if the participant is under the age of 14.
+2 Parents must be present through the duration of lesson time.

 3 Refunds are only available up to the 3rd class of the session if the participant decides skating is not for them.
 Refunds are not available for missed classes.

-Registration sheets will be accepted before the first day of class and throughout the quarter.
-Visit the Bird Arena Office, Mon-Fri, 8:30am-5pm or print the registration form and liability waiver.
+Registration sheets will be accepted through the third week of the sessions, but there will be a $10 late fee added on.
+Visit the Bird Arena Office, Mon-Fri, 9am-5pm or print the registration form.
+Registration is also available online through the Rec Shop.
 Forward the completed forms to the Bird Arena address prior to the start of lessons to insure your child's spot for group and private lessons.
 Accepted forms of payment are credit card or a check payable to Ohio University, Campus Recreation.